 Elements of SBVR Content Models

-Where an association represents a binary verb concept, a link of the association within an SBVR Content model represents a fact of that binary verb concept.
+Where an association represents a binary verb concept, a link of the association within an SBVR Content Model represents a fact of that binary verb concept.
 The absence of a link implies nothing.
 There are no defaults.

 Rationale

-All association ends in the SBVR XMI metamodel are noncomposite.
+All association ends in the SBVR MOF metamodel are non-composite.

 MOF Attributes for SBVR Roles of Verb Concepts

-MOF Elements of the SBVR XMI Metamodel
+MOF Elements of the SBVR MOF Metamodel

 A role of a binary verb concept that has a designation in an attributive namespace is understood in MOF terms as an attribute owned by the subject class.
 Such designations appear as names on association ends.
-In the example below, ‘element’ is in an attributive namespace for the concept ‘set,’ so it is mirrored in the SBVR XMI Metamodel as an attribute.
+In the example below, ‘element’ is in an attributive namespace for the concept ‘set,’ so it is mirrored in the SBVR MOF Metamodel as an attribute.

 Example Vocabulary: